A greedy non-intrusive reduced order model for shallow water equations

-The subset of $2136$ high-fidelity snapshots were projected onto the POD space to generate the set $X$ containing all the available centers for the RBF interpolant.
-The p-greedy centers were selected using a tolerance of $\tau_p = 0.23$.
-A list of $18$ dominant modes of the solution components $\vec u_x, \vec u_y, \vec h$ were compiled by selecting the least number of modes for each component that contain $91\%$ of the total energy content for that component, \ie using $\tau_{greedy} =0.91$ in eq.~(\ref{eq:greedy-modes-energy-selection}).
-The residual computations for the f-greedy and the psr-greedy algorithms were carried out sequentially over this set of modes, $L =$ \{\mathlist{29, 144, 0, 30, 145, 1, 31, 146, 43, 147, 32, 154, 33, 156, 42, 150, 151, 165}\}.
-Here the modes of the projected depth snapshots lie between $0$ to $28$ out of which $2$ modes are selected, x-velocity run from $29$ to $143$ from which $7$ modes are selected, and y-velocity lie between $144$ to $253$ out of which $9$ modes are selected.
+The high-fidelity training snapshots were projected onto the POD space to generate the set $X$ containing all the available centers for the RBF interpolant.
+The RBF scale factor was estimated to be $c=0.05$.
+The \textit{p-greedy} centers were selected using a tolerance of $\tau_p = 0.33$ while the \textit{f-greedy} tolerance was $\tau_f=3.77\times 10^{-3}$.
+A list consisting of $18$ dominant modes of the solution components $\vec u_x, \vec u_y, \vec h$ was compiled by selecting the least number of modes for each component that contain $91\%$ of the total energy content for that component, \ie using $\tau_{greedy} =0.91$ in eq.~(\ref{eq:greedy-modes-energy-selection}).
+The residual computations for the \textit{psr-greedy} algorithms were carried out sequentially over this set of modes, $L =$ \{\mathlist{36, 151, 0, 37, 152, 1, 38, 153, 48, 154, 40, 161, 50, 164, 39, 158, 163, 157}\}.
+Here the modes of the projection coefficients for the depth snapshots lie between $0$ to $35$ out of which $2$ modes were selected, the x-velocity modes run from $36$ to $150$ from which $7$ were selected, and the y-velocity modes lie between $151$ to $263$ out of which $9$ were selected.

-In Figure \ref{fig:sd_mode_energy}, $12$ of the most ``energetic" modes are plotted for each solution component, where the y-axis represents the energy content and the x-axis represents the respective modes.
-The $91\%$ energy truncation is depicted by the horizontal line in each of the plots in Figure \ref{fig:sd_mode_energy} such that the modal bars that fall above the line are selected for each component.
-In contrast to the visual identification method adopted in the Red River example, computing the energy content of the modes for each solution component using eq.~(\ref{eq:greedy-modes-energy}) provides a numerical way to assess the relative significance of the individual modes.
-Depending on the desired level of accuracy and computational savings, it was observed that a list of modes capturing between $85\%$ to about $95\%$ of the total modal energy yielded an effective set of centers for the f-greedy and psr-greedy RBF NIROMS.
-The f-greedy and psr-greedy tolerances for terminating the modal iterations were taken to be $\tau_f = 0.41$ and $\tau_{psr} = 0.42$, respectively.
+In Figure \ref{fig:sd_mode_energy}, the most ``energetic" $15$ modes of each solution component are plotted, where the y-axis represents the energy content and the x-axis represents the respective modes.
+The $91\%$ energy truncation is depicted by the horizontal line in each of the plots such that the modes corresponding to the bars that fall above the line are selected for each component.
+Unlike the Red River example, where modal energy was distributed fairly well across the spectrum, in this case, it can be seen that there was a sharp decay in the energy content of the most significant modes and a higher value of $\tau_{greedy} \geq 0.85$ was found to be optimal for greedy iterations.
+The \textit{psr-greedy} tolerance was set at $\tau_{psr} = 0.48$.